skvillamin/league-predictions/README.md

 Since we are looking at two samples from the same population, we decided to conduct a permutation test at 5% significance level.
 We chose to test this through *difference in group means* as both distributions have the same center and similar shapes.

+Observed Difference: 545.821638930971

+P-Value: 0.0006

+Conclusion: We reject the null at 5% significance level.

 <iframe
   src="assets/hypotest.html"
   width="800"